-The Molecular Diagnostics Research Unit specialises in the translation of molecular techniques into clinical practice.
-Our laboratory is located on the first floor of the Michael Salmon (SAL) Building in Chelmsford and is equipped with state-of-the-art facilities that include a fluorescence activated cell sorter, a range of conventional, real time and digital PCR instruments, imaging equipment, spectrophotometers and tissue culture facilities.
-It is staffed by molecular and cell biologists that specialise in nucleic acid and protein research and collaborate with a world-wide network of researchers, clinicians and industry partners.
+The Molecular Diagnostics Research Unit specialises in the development of novel molecular techniques and their translation into clinical practice.
+Our laboratory is located on the second floor of the Michael Salmon (SAL) Building in Chelmsford campus and is equipped with state-of-the-art facilities that include a fluorescence activated cell sorter, a range of conventional, real time and digital PCR instruments, imaging equipment, spectrophotometers and tissue culture facilities.

-Our main area of interest centres on the conception and rapid development of novel, accurate and cost-effective assays for the early detection of infectious diseases.
-Our particular focus is on two objectives:
+Our main area of interest centres on the conception and rapid development of innovative, accurate and cost-effective assays for the early detection of infectious diseases.
+This has resulted in the development and commercialisation of a number of CE-marked PCR-based multiplex tests targeting fungal pathogens (AspID TM, CandIDTM, PneumIDTM, ResistIDTM).

-A third priority concerns our continuing concern with the reliability of biomedical research results.
-We have long been at the forefront of global collaborative efforts to improve the transparency of reporting of PCR-based experiments and have established an international network of partners which have established appropriate guidelines for publication in the peer-reviewed literature.
+An additional priority for us is the continuing concern with the reliability of biomedical research results.
+We have long been at the forefront of global collaborative efforts to improve the transparency of reporting of PCR-based experiments through MIQE and dMIQE guidelines and have established an international network of partners which have established appropriate guidelines for publication in the peer-reviewed literature.

 Key members of staff: